naher94/rehanbutt.com/_projects/mybrand.markdown

   </div>
 </div>

-With the refresh I also wanted to streamline my brand, specifically reduce the complexity of the graphic while keeping the reference of the logo to my name.
+With the refresh of my site I also wanted to refresh my visual brand identity, specifically reduce the complexity of the graphic while keeping the reference to my name.
 One of the first elements I looked into was reducing the number or horizontal lines in the logo, then crisping up the corners by removing the chamfers.

 <div class="grid-x align-center">
   <div class="cell">